Common Sweat Sauna 2016

-A sauna was built in front of Zsenne Artlab in Brussels in August 2016.
-It was built without a budget or promotional efforts.
-The goal was to see if it was possible to built a functioning sauna from scrap materials (mostly harvested from old art projects from a variety of artists) on the street and to open up a crack for some sort of a dimension of magic realism to appear.
+A sauna was built in front of Zsenne Artlab on a public square in Brussels (without any official permission).
+The goal was to see if it was possible to built a functioning sauna from scrap materials (mostly harvested from old art projects from a variety of artists) on the street and to open up a crack for a dimension of magic realism to appear.
 It was built in one week and was operated for one week, open for public.

-I see the Common Sweat Sauna as a work of art, not as an object but as a critical framework to look at our reality.
-We sat in silence with strangers in the first sauna and listened to the cars and people passing by, suddenly there was space for awareness and the world around us seemed to be in such a hurry.
+I see the Common Sweat Sauna as a critical framework to look at our reality.
+We sat in silence with strangers during the first sauna session and listened to the cars and people passing by, suddenly there was space for awareness and the world around us seemed to be in such a hurry.